Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/README.md

 ## Software Environment

 ### Operating System
 Connect the SSD/storage volume to a host computer.
 Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to install Raspberry Pi OS on the volume.
 Make sure to configure SSH, network, and administrator settings before the Raspberry Pi Imager installation process.
-Ensure the hostname *(default: "raspberrypi")* of the device is noted.
+Ensure the hostname *(default: "raspberrypi")* of the device is noted **and saved to the `.env` file under the `RPI_HOSTNAME` environment variable.**

 ### Network
 The Raspberry Pi does not need to be connected to a Layer-3 (IP) communications network to function.
 However, it is highly recommended that it is.
 Without connection to a network, data egress, data visualization, and system monitoring are deeply impeded, if not impossible.